Herpes Zoster (Shingles) Symptoms, Causes & Treatment

 When you experience chickenpox as a child, your body fights against the varicella-zoster virus and the physical ailments diminish, but the infection stays in your body.
 Sometimes the virus reactivates in maturity.
 The varicella-zoster infection makes its second start in the form of shingles this time.

 Herpes is not a life-threatening disease, but it can be excruciatingly painful.
 Vaccines can help minimize the chances of getting shingles.
-Early therapy can help to minimize the duration of herpes infection and reduce the likelihood of complications.
-Postherpetic neuralgia is the most prevalent complication, which continues shingles discomfort even after the blisters have healed.
+Early treatment can help to minimize the duration of herpes infection and reduce the likelihood of complications.
+Postherpetic neuralgia is the most prevalent risk factor, which continues shingles discomfort even after the blisters have healed.

 Stages of Herpes Zoster